nraecobb/drmellman_copy/1) Why We're Unique.md

 #Timing is Everything

-When foods are eaten, they become chemical structures.
+When foods are consumed, they become chemical structures.
 If they become the wrong chemical structure for the food group they belong to certain white blood cell membranes become irritated and inflamed, then become toxic dead weight and die.

-The cells interpret this as an attack within your system and contributes to your weight gain and toxicity by suppressing your immune system, causing body parts to swell and leave you feelings as if you are carrying around a dumbbell of toxic dead weight.
+The cells interpret this as an attack within your system and contributes to your weight gain and toxicity by suppressing your immune system, causing body parts to swell and leave you feeling as if you are carrying around a dumbbell of toxic dead weight.

 Different white blood cells help support the function of many specific systems in your body.
 Through the application we developed *Dietary Progressions*, we can tell which system appears to be trending toward dysfunction and how your body will try to correct and repair with the foods that are in your particular program.
-Timing is everything with the right foods being eaten at the right time with the right amount of Horizontal Time, *HT*™.
+Timing is everything with the right foods being consumed at the right time with the right amount of Horizontal Time, *HT*™.

 When it’s the correct food for your system, this equals (=) the right energy for your system.